 On 30 June, 2007, my wife and I had the privilege of a private tour of Suffolk House with Laurence Loh, the conservation architect who worked on the building.
 We learned from Laurence first hand the condition of the house when he first took on the project, the decisions that he had to make to restore it.
 It had passed through numerous ownerships and undergone as many alterations.
 To remain faithful to its original design, Laurence relied on paintings of Suffolk House done between 1811 and 1818.
 Even the electric lamps, which were ordered from India, are similar in design to the period oil lamps seen in the old photographs.

 As we walked through the property, workmen were still putting finishing touches.
 Much landscaping still had to be done to bring Suffolk House to its former glory, as seen in those Penang Museum paintings.
 And as seen in other restored projects like the Cheong Fatt Tze Mansion, the conservationist has to wrestle to find an equilabrium between remaining faithful to the original design, and keeping the house in good order.
 Netting was installed to prevent birds and bats from entering (I did see a bird worm its way in, though).
 The fans on the ceiling are remotely controlled, so that there aren't any ugly wiring, nor the need to break the wall to embed them.
 At the moment, they are not of period design - Laurence was still looking.

-Exterior of Suffolk House
+Exterior of Suffolk House (30 June 2007)